wieden-kennedy/autoscalebot/README.md

 * Notify: informs administrators.

 Generally, each backend type is built around a base class.
-That class includes hoosk for setup, teardown, and heartbeat_start (a run before each call).
+That class includes hooks for setup, teardown, and heartbeat_start (run before each call).

 Measurement backends